Paris 1 Panthéon-Sorbonne University: Port-Royal Campus

-The brand new Port-Royal Campus is spread over two neighboring sites: the René-Cassin building located at 17 rue Saint-Hippolyte and, on the other side of the street, the former Lourcine barracks, which covers the entire block between boulevard de Port-Royal and rue de la Glacière, Broca and Saint-Hippolyte.
+The new Port-Royal Campus is spread over two neighboring sites: the René-Cassin building located at 17 rue Saint-Hippolyte and, on the other side of the street, the former Lourcine barracks, which covers the entire block between boulevard de Port-Royal and rue de la Glacière, Broca and Saint-Hippolyte.

-The René-Cassin site is made up of two buildings: a 19th-century building acquired by the Ministry of National Education in 1957 and restructured in 1987, but above all a new building built between 1987 and 1990 by the architects Jacques Ripault and Denise Duhart.
+The René-Cassin site is made up of two buildings: a 19th-century building acquired by the Ministry of National Education in 1957 and restructured in 1987, but above all, a new building built between 1987 and 1990 by the architects Jacques Ripault and Denise Duhart.

-The former Lourcine barracks, located at 37 boulevard Port-Royal, is one of the oldest military sites in Paris.
+The former Lourcine barracks, located at 37 Boulevard Port-Royal, is one of the oldest military sites in Paris.
 Matured since 2011, the project to create a new law campus was entrusted in 2014 to the Public Establishment for University Development of the Ile de France region (EPAURIF) with a contracting authority mandate.
-The architectural challenge of the project was to preserve this heritage, testimony of the urban history of this district by touching it as little as possible, while developing it in an optimal way.
+The architectural challenge of the project was to preserve this heritage, testimony of the urban history of this district, by touching it as little as possible, while developing it in an optimal way.

-In addition to the three buildings on the Lourcine block, the current René-Cassin center has been attached to the new site to give birth to the Port-Royal Campus from the start of the 2019 academic year.
-This new center of Paris 1 Panthéon-Sorbonne allows, between others, the grouping of sites dedicated to legal disciplines.
-It welcomes students, teachers, researchers and staff in exceptional working conditions.
+In addition to the three buildings on the Lourcine block, the current René-Cassin center has been attached to the new site to form the Port-Royal Campus from the start of the 2019 academic year.
+This new center of Paris 1 Panthéon-Sorbonne allows, among others, the grouping of sites dedicated to legal disciplines.
+It provides students, teachers, researchers, and staff with modern working and study facilities.
 More than 2,400 people now occupy this new campus.